 Analyze Metrics for any road, any mode, on any day

 Study origins and destinations, mode of travel, trip purpose, and other factors to see how and why different populations travel across the U.S. and Canada for any time period.

 Perform before-and-after studies to measure results

-Travel back in time, for specific days and time of day, to see how transportation projects impact the behavior of different groups of travelers.
+Travel back in time for specific days and time of day to see how transportation projects impact accessibility and outcomes for different groups of travelers.

 In StreetLight’s first transportation project ever, SANDAG used our Traveler Demographics Metric to measure the social equity impact of shifting congestion to a toll road.
 The before-and-after analysis, including income and race data, measured whether low-income populations were disproportionately impacted.READ CASE STUDY